Top of main content

 You’ll have a credit limit – a set amount you’re allowed to spend on the card – and you’ll get a statement every month with a list of your transactions.
 If you repay the full amount within that agreed timeframe, you won’t have to pay interest on your purchases.

-However, if you’re unable to repay the full amount, you’ll be charged interest - and this can quickly add up.
-Before taking out a credit card, it’s important to check what the interest rate is, as this will impact how much you need to repay.
-You could also be charged a fee if you go over your credit limit, use your card outside the UK or make a late payment.
+However, if you can't repay the full amount, you’ll be charged interest - and this can quickly add up.
+Before taking out a student credit card, it’s important to check what the interest rate is, as this will affect how much you need to repay.
+You could also be charged a fee if you go over your credit limit, use your student credit card outside the UK or make a late payment.

 So, while credit cards can be a useful way to spread cost, cover emergencies and improve your credit rating if used in the right way, they’re not necessarily for everyone.